atgreen/infragit/README.md

 ubiquitous distributed version control system, `git`.
 Infragit also uses `ansible` behind the scenes for host and configuration discovery.

-By storing everything as plain text, it becomes very simple to write simple scripts to search and report on your IT inventory.
+Storing everything as plain text simplifies the process of creating custom scripts to search and report on your IT inventory.

-By storing that plain text in git, we get user authentication, auditable change logs, and the power of `git bisect` to report on change over time.
+By storing that plain text in git we get auditable change logs, user authentication, access control, and the power of `git bisect` to report on change over time.

 ## Author